 Ski and Snowboard Jacket Buying Guide

-Buying a winter jacket seems pretty straightforward, until you look at all the choices.
-When looking at ski jackets and snowboard jackets, is fleece better or synthetics?
-What about breathable?
-Waterproof?
-Should you layer, or just buy a really warm coat?
+Buying a winter jacket seems pretty straightforward until you see all the choices.
+When searching for the right ski or snowboard jacket, there are many questions you may ask.
+For example, is an insulated jacket better than a shell?
+What about breathability?
+Waterproofing?
+Should you layer, or buy a really warm coat?
 The choices can seem to go on forever.
-Let's unpack some of these choices so you can get a jacket that not only looks great, but keeps you warm — without making you sweat all winter long.
+Let's unpack some of these choices so you can get a jacket that not only looks great but keeps you warm — without making you sweat all winter long.